nburkley/nburkley.github.io/_posts/2017-05-25-elixir-filter-map.md

 The general concept of `filter_map` is pretty straight forward, but the first time I came across it I didn't quite grok it straight away.
 I thought it may help others to explain in a bit more detail how to use it.

+## Deprecated [update 12/08/17]

+`Enum.filter_map/3` has been [deprecated](https://github.com/elixir-lang/elixir/blob/v1.5/CHANGELOG.md#4-deprecations) in Elixir 1.5:

+> Deprecate Enum.filter_map/3 in favor of Enum.filter/2 + Enum.map/2 or for-comprehensions

+I've added some 'Alternative Implementations' to the examples below using `Enum.filter/2` + `Enum.map/2`, or for-comprehensions.

 ## Definition

 Here's the definition [from hexdocs](https://hexdocs.pm/elixir/Enum.html#filter_map/3):